cs544-wisc/s23/p6/README.md

 is important that you leave `kafka.ipynb` running during this work, though.

-Start a local Spark session like this:
+Start a local Spark session and read from Kafka stream like this:

 ```python
 from pyspark.sql import SparkSession